 - Online Application: Click here for details on how to apply online.

-- Also include a Certificate of Graduation indicating your Bachelor Degree award.
+For International Institutions, please include a Certificate of Graduation indicating your Bachelor Degree Award.

 - TOEFL/IELTS Scores: Only applicants whose primary language is not English are required to demonstrate proficiency in English for admission consideration.
 However, this requirement may be waived for applicants who have received an advanced degree from an accredited U.S. college or university.
 Proficiency in English may be demonstrated by passing one of two standardized, internationally administered tests: TOEFL (the Test of English as a Foreign Language); or IELTS (International English Language Testing System).
 For score reporting, the institution code is 4859.